Members of the 2012 UT College Bowl Team who participated in the National Association of the Deaf Bi-Annual College Bowl. Read more.

 During lectures, students with hearing impairments often need to have the instructor’s speech amplified.
 Some students may use an FM system.
 The instructor will need to wear a small wireless FM microphone.
 Other students may need to audiotape lectures so that they can play the tape back at a higher volume.

-Relay services provide telephone access for people who are hearing impaired or who have a speech impairment.
+Relay services provide telephone access for people who have hearing loss or who have a speech impairment.
 The relay service makes it possible for a person using a TTY or a video relay with a sign language interpreter to communicate with others who use a regular telephone.
 With the TTY relay service, the TTY user types information to an operator who will voice relay the information to a person who can hear or speak.
 The operator will then type the information back to the TTY user.
 Video relay services allow a deaf person who uses sign language to use a video camera to connect to a sign language interpreter who serves as the relay operator to voice the deaf person’s comments to the person who can hear.
 The relay interpreter then signs information back to the deaf person.

 To reach Relay Texas by phone to call a deaf person with a TTY, dial 711.
 To reach a video relay operator who can connect to a deaf person through video (if you have the necessary connection information), call: 1-866 410-5787 to use CSD Video Relay.
 1-866-FAST-VRS or 1-866-327-8877 to use Sorensen VRS.